escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/started_tutorial.rst

    ::

       DIFF{EXPRESSION,x(t)}  # is replaced by first derivate if expression w.r.t. x(t)

+      SS{EXPRESSION}         # the entire expression is converted to its steady state equivalent

       FF_X{EXPRESSION}       # is replaced with expression forwarded in time by X periods.
                              # The timing of the information set for expectations is unchanged!